vuejs/apollo/README.md

  - `pollInterval`
  - ...

-See the [apollo doc](http://dev.apollodata.com/core/apollo-client-api.html#ApolloClient\.watchQuery) for more details.
+See the [apollo doc](https://www.apollographql.com/docs/react/reference/index.html#ApolloClient\.watchQuery) for more details.

-For example, you could add the `forceFetch` apollo option like this:
+For example, you could add the `fetchPolicy` apollo option like this:

 ```javascript
 apollo: {